-Unlike a Traditional IRA, which does not allow you to make pre-tax IRA contributions after reaching the age of 70 ½, a Solo 401(k) plan participant can make Solo 401(k) contributions after age 70 ½.
-In other words, if you are still employed by a company that has established a Solo 401(k) plan, you can continue to make contributions to your employer-sponsored Solo 401(k) or SEP IRA.
-In addition, you also would not be required to start taking required minimum distributions (“RMDs”) so long as you do not own 5% or more of the company.
-In the case of a Solo 401(k) plan, also known as a Self-Employed 401(k) or Individual 401(k) plan, satisfying the 5% threshold may prove difficult since most Solo 401(k) plans are adopted by a sole business owner.
+As you may know, a traditional IRA does not allow you to make pre-tax IRA contributions after reaching the age of 70 ½.
+However, a Solo 401(k) plan participant can make Solo 401(k) contributions after age 70 ½.
+Essentially, if the company that established a Solo 401(k) plan still employs you, you can make contributions to your employer-sponsored Solo 401(k) or SEP IRA.
+Additionally, there’s no requirement to take out RMDs (Required Minimum Distributions) so long as you don’t own 5% or more of the company.
+In the case of a Solo 401(k) plan, also known as a Self-Employed 401(k) or Individual 401(k) plan, satisfying the 5% threshold may prove difficult.
+This is because most Solo 401(k) plans are adopted by a sole business owner.

-In addition, an individual may contribute directly to a Roth IRA after he or she has reached age 70 ½ (up to the annual $6,500 limit, which includes a $1,000 catch up amount).
-Direct Roth IRA contributions, however, are subject to income limitations that apply to reduce the contribution limits for taxpayers who earn more than $189,000 (married taxpayers) or $120,000 (single taxpayers) in 2018.
+In addition, you can contribute directly to a Roth IRA after you reach age 70 ½ (up to the annual $6,500 limit, which includes a $1,000 catch up amount).
+Direct Roth IRA contributions, however, are subject to income limitations.
+These apply as a means of reducing the contribution limits for taxpayers who earn more than $189,000 (married taxpayers) or $120,000 (single taxpayers) in 2018.

 If you have self-employed income, a Solo 401(k) offers beneficial contribution rules.
 High contribution limits and the ability to defer income after the age of 70 ½ make the plan tax-advantageous for owner-only businesses and those with other self-employed income.